Aswin-AR5055/MiniGDrive/README.md

 - Existing container is stopped and removed
 - New container is started on port 80
 - Hosted securely via AWS CloudFront (HTTPS)

 ---

+## Infrastructure Setup

+We use **Terraform** to provision AWS resources, with secrets securely managed via **GitHub Actions**:

+- **Infrastructure as Code (IaC):** All AWS resources are defined in Terraform configuration files.
+- **Secure Secrets:** AWS credentials and other sensitive values are stored in **GitHub Secrets**, never in code.
+- **Automated Provisioning:** GitHub Actions automatically runs Terraform to apply infrastructure changes.
+- **Consistency:** Ensures the same environment setup across dev, staging, and production.

+---